felipecrs/bindl/README.md

 ━━━ Options ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-  -c,--config #0    Path to the config file
+  -c,--config #0    Path to the configuration file

 ━━━ Details ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

+Downloads binaries as defined in the configuration file.

-The config will be read from any valid config file in the current directory.
-The configuration file can be defined using all the extensions and names accepted by **cosmiconfig** such as `bindl.config.js`.
+The configuration file can have any of the names and extensions accepted by cosmiconfig such as bindl.config.js.

+When no configuration file is specified, a valid configuration file will be searched in the current directory.

 ━━━ Examples ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-Download binaries looking for the config file in the current directory
+Download binaries looking for the configuration file in the current directory
   $ bindl

-Download binaries looking for the config file at `./dir/bindl.config.js`
+Download binaries looking for the configuration file at ./dir/bindl.config.js
   $ bindl --config ./dir/bindl.config.js
 ```